kadenyip/kadenyip/README.md

 A Python experiment in evolutionary computation.
 Candidate strings (genomes) compete through fitness scoring, while selection, crossover, and mutation gradually improve the population until it reaches the target.

-This project was a great entry point into Artificial Intelligence and optimization.
+This project was a great entry point into Artificial Intelligence and optimization for me.
 I wanted to understand how systems can autonomously optimize toward a goal, laying the groundwork for more advanced machine learning and optimization techniques.

 | Mechanism | What it does |
 | :--- | :--- |